 Early History of the Wainer family

-Another 142 words (10 lines of text) covering the years 1568, 1577, 1678 and 1592 are included under the topic Early Wainer History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Wainer research.
+Another 75 words (5 lines of text) covering the years 1568, 1577, 1678 and 1592 are included under the topic Early Wainer History in all our PDF Extended History products and printed products wherever possible.

 Wainer Spelling Variations